Skip to Content

 Jam the screen cutter

-Essentially, when an offensive player executes a basketball cut to get open via the down screen, that same player should generally have their inside shoulder as close as possible to the outside shoulder of the screener.
+Essentially, when an offensive player executes a cut to get open via the down screen, that same player should generally have their inside shoulder as close as possible to the outside shoulder of the screener.

 When the two offensive players involved in the down screen stay shoulder to shoulder, the defender who is the target of the screen is more or less forced to fight over the top of it or go under it, especially if that defender was initially chasing behind their offensive assignment.